daedalus90/functionalism/README.md

 It was all very Jungian, but when I woke up, Functionalism was top of mind, and it seemed time to cross that bridge.

 ### The Purpose of Life
-There’s a purpose to every life, but how can that be given the variety of experiences had by individuals throughout time and space?
+There’s a purpose to every life.
 The Alaskan fisherman, the African child dying from malaria, the billionaire Russian oligarch, these lives are all equally purposeful.

-Our elders have always lectured us, sharing knowledge from their experiences, yet for the most part we don’t heed their warnings.
-Only after experiencing things firsthand do, we truly understand, no amount of advice and secondhand knowledge can replace the simple act of living through it yourself.
+Our elders have always lectured us, sharing knowledge from their experiences, yet these learnings frequently fall off deaf ears.
+Only after experiencing something firsthand, do we truly understand.
+No amount of advice and secondhand knowledge can replace the simple act of living through something yourself.

 Experience is the only answer.

 The purpose of life is simply experiencing it.
-No experience is more valuable than another, and no two experiences are the same.
+No experience is more valuable than another, and no two experiences are exactly the same.
 To truly know itself, the Universe must experience itself as throughly as possible.
-Each experience brings the Universe closer to true understanding.
+Each experience brings us closer to true understanding.

 ### The Trilogy
 While every experience has its purpose, there are steps we can take to minimize unnecessary pain and suffering.
 By focusing on these three central tenants, we can live a purposeful life, without senseless suffering.